imabhisht/Bridged_Backend_Assessment/README.md

 The implementation includes all core requirements and bonus features, such as a JWT-based user system, rate limiting, link expiration, and an admin endpoint.
 The codebase follows the Onion architecture, ensuring clean separation of concerns, modularity, and maintainability.

+## Deployed on

+The Project is already deployed on: **bridged.imabhisht.com**

+You can call **bridged.imabhisht.com/api-docs** to see the postman collection if you don't want to change

 ![High Level Architecture Diagram: Shows the flow between User, API Server (NestJS), Redis, BullMQ Queue, Worker Node, and MongoDB.
 The diagram illustrates how requests are processed, cached, redirected, and analytics are asynchronously logged.](./docs/image.png)

+## How to Run the Project (Locally)

+1. Clone the repository
+2. Run `./deploy.sh` to deploy the project using Docker
+3. That's it, the project will be deployed on `http://localhost:3500`

 High Level Architecture Diagram

 ## Performance Benchmarks